Why the skin barrier matters

 Understanding Treatment Costs

 Looking for clear information about treatment pricing in Tamworth NSW?
 Australian regulations limit how clinics can publicly advertise the cost of certain medical treatments.
 That’s why some prices aren’t listed online.
 Pricing is always discussed during a personalised consultation to ensure treatments are appropriate, ethical, and tailored to your individual needs.
-Book a free consultation at our Tamworth and Armidale clinics to receive expert advice and a transparent cost breakdown.
+Book a free consultation at our Tamworth and Armidale clinics to receive a transparent cost breakdown.

 What we can (and can’t) say about pricing